What to Do After You Get Engaged: A Cheat Sheet

 OK, tell them you said, “yes”

-One of the first things to do is to tell your family and friends.
+When you’re ready, one of the first things to do is to tell your family and friends.
 You might want to call or FaceTime them.

 Do this when you’re ready.
 Not before.
 Enjoy your time.